ekinturken/project-2/README.md

 # project-2

-The starting point for a browser extension project
+Muppet Politics is a simple browser extension that replaces the names of political figures to those of Muppets.
+In the options section it provides users the option to shuffle the names.